igio/trex/README.md

 It doesn't do much as it was intended as a test bed for application file structure, integration of user accounts and material design.

-Next step is to convert the application to React templates using the Meteor infrastructure.
+Next step is to convert the application from Blaze to React.